robert-hh/FTP-Server-for-ESP8266-ESP32-and-PYBD/README.md

-﻿# uftpd: small FTP server for ESP8266
+﻿# uftpd: small FTP server for ESP8266 and ESP32

 **Intro**